-- -- Allow a millionaire party licensee to advertise the event if the advertising complied with rules promulgated under Article 2 and stated the purposes for which the proceeds from the event would be used. - -- Allow a licensee to conduct an event only with equipment that it owned, rented from another qualified organization under a rental agreement approved by the Executive Director, or purchased or rented from a supplier. - -- Allow a licensee to use only a bona fide member or an employee of a supplier as a dealer at an event. - -- Prohibit a person from acting as a dealer at an event if he or she had been convicted of, forfeited bond on a charge of, or pleaded guilty to a felony, a gambling offense, criminal fraud, forgery, larceny, or filing a false report with a governmental agency. - -- Prohibit an individual who was not listed as a dealer on the license application from acting as a dealer at an event conducted under the license. - -- Require a licensee to ensure that an event conducted under the license was conducted in compliance with the Act and rules promulgated under Article 2. - -- Require a licensee to post the license so that it was conspicuously visible at the location where the event was conducted, at all times during the event. - -- Prohibit a licensee from conducting gaming under the license anywhere outside of the demarcated area approved by the Executive Director, require the licensee to ensure that access to the demarcated area was controlled, and require the licensee to prohibit a person under 18 from entering the demarcated area when gaming was being conducted there. - -- Prohibit a licensee from allowing wagering at an event held under the license other than wagering on a game of chance that took place at the location during the event, and prohibit
+- -- Allow a millionaire party licensee to advertise the event if the advertising complied with rules promulgated under Article 2 and stated the purposes for which the proceeds from the event would be used. - -- Allow a licensee to conduct an event only with equipment that it owned, rented from another qualified organization under a rental agreement approved by the Executive Director, or purchased or rented from a supplier. - -- Allow a licensee to use only a bona fide member or an employee of a supplier as a dealer at an event. - -- Prohibit an individual from acting as a dealer at an event if he or she had been convicted of, forfeited bond on a charge of, or pleaded guilty to a felony, a gambling offense, criminal fraud, forgery, larceny, or filing a false report with a governmental agency. - -- Prohibit an individual who was not listed as a dealer on the license application from acting as a dealer at an event conducted under the license. - -- Require a licensee to ensure that an event conducted under the license was conducted in compliance with Article 2 and rules promulgated under it. - -- Require a licensee to post the license so that it was conspicuously visible at the location where the event was conducted, at all times during the event. - -- Prohibit a licensee from conducting gaming under the license anywhere outside of the demarcated area approved by the Executive Director, require the licensee to ensure that access to the demarcated area was controlled, and require the licensee to prohibit a person under 18 from entering the demarcated area when gaming was being conducted there. - -- Prohibit a licensee from allowing wagering at an event held under the license other than wagering on a game of chance that took place at the location during the event, and prohibit a licensee from allowing a wager to be placed at the event on an athletic event or a game involving personal skill.